The Sonata as an Ageless Principle

 Nikolai Medtner’s Early Piano Sonatas:

 Analytic Studies on their Genesis, Style, and Compositional Technique

-I presented my research related to Medtner at conferences and symposia in London, Rostock, Kassel, Vienna, Graz, St Petersburg, Odessa, Bonn and Moscow.
-Upcoming lectures in 2022 are scheduled for Odessa (October 2019) and Leipzig (January 2020).
+I presented my research related to Medtner at conferences and symposia in London, Rostock, Leipzig, Kassel, Vienna, Graz, St Petersburg, Odessa, Bonn and Moscow.
+Upcoming lectures in 2022 are scheduled for Reading and Salzburg.